-&lt;sup>19 The Competitive Compensation Initiative (CCI) provides merit-based salary increases on a special scale that is pegged to national salary data for law schools.
+20 The Competitive Compensation Initiative (CCI) provides merit-based salary increases on a special scale that is pegged to national salary data for law schools.
 The CCI was supported by the Senate's Budget Committee and approved by the central administration; the funding is provided through Law's revenue-generating programs.
 The CCI was instituted in 2008.

 Other units.
-As Figure 9J (below) indicates, within this group of smaller decanal units, salary differences for women are +2.1% in submodel 3 and +3.3% in submodel 4.
-Salary differences for Asian faculty are negative and are larger than the corresponding differences found at the campus level, as is the negative difference for URM faculty in submodel 4.
-Time-series studies suggest that negative differences for women have become smaller over the past decade; while negative differences for Asian and URM faculty have become somewhat larger, though the last two years saw a decrease in these negative differences.
+As Figure 9J (below) indicates, within this group of smaller decanal units, salary differences for women are +1.4% in submodel 3 and +4.2% in submodel 4.
+Salary differences for Asian faculty are negative and are larger than the corresponding differences found at the campus level.
+Time-series studies suggest that negative differences for women have become smaller over the past decade; while negative differences for Asian and URM faculty have become somewhat larger, though the last three years saw a decrease in these negative differences.

-Figure 9J: other units\
+Figure 9J: other units

 women vs. white men, Asian vs. white men, URM vs. white men

 log salary submodels 1, 2, 3, 4

 Tot.
-N=202: White Male N=86; Female N=86; Minority Male N=27; Unknown Male=3.
+N=198: White Male N=81; Female N=90; Minority Male N=25; Unknown Male=2.
 Asian N=20; URM N=39.